codeplaysoftware/syclacademy/README.md

 materials are provided using the "Creative Commons Attribution Share Alike 4.0 International" license.

+During the SC24 tutorial we will use a small subset of the overall content.
+See the main branch of this repository for the complete set of learning materials.

 ## What is SYCL?

 If you're not familiar with SYCL or would like some further resources for